jfpoilpret/fast-arduino-lib/README.md

 What the library already has:

 - General utilities (queues, linked lists, busy loop delays)
-- LifeCycle management support to keep track of moving or destroyed objects (preview on Git master, to be released in **v1.6**)
+- LifeCycle management support to keep track of moving or destroyed objects
-- "Future" support for asynchronous computation (preview on Git master, to be released in **v1.6**)
+- "Future" support for asynchronous computation
 - Fast IO support: template-based, optimized for speed and size
 - Analog Digital Conversion support (in Single Conversion mode)
 - Analog Comparator support